ploppyman/blitzplus/README.txt

 Steps to build:

+1) Install directx7 sdk into same dir as blitzplus using dx7_sdk as folder name

-1) Install freeimage241 into same dir as blitzplus: http://monkeycoder.co.nz/downloads/freeimage241.zip
+2) Install freeimage241 into same dir as blitzplus: http://monkeycoder.co.nz/downloads/freeimage241.zip

-2) Install fmodapi375win into same dir as blitzplus: http://www.fmod.org/files/public/fmodapi375win.zip
+3) Install fmodapi375win into same dir as blitzplus: http://www.fmod.org/files/public/fmodapi375win.zip

-3) Install dplayx.lib, dplay.h and dplobby.h into a folder 'dplay' created into same dir as blitzplus, files may have to be downloaded
+4) Install dplayx.lib, dplay.h and dplobby.h into a folder 'dplay' created into same dir as blitzplus, files may have to be downloaded

-4) Open blitzplus solution
+5) Open blitzplus solution

-5) Build project 'bblaunch' using config 'Win32 Release'.
+6) Build project 'bblaunch' using config 'Win32 Release'.

-6) Build project 'blitzplus' using config 'Win32 Debug'.
+7) Build project 'blitzplus' using config 'Win32 Debug'.

-7) Output files should end up in _release subdir.
+8) Output files should end up in _release subdir.

-8) Also copy fmodapi375win/api/fmod.dll to _release/bin.
+9) Also copy fmodapi375win/api/fmod.dll to _release/bin.

-9) Done?
+10) Done?